top of page

 Culinary: The fruits (tunas) are harvested for their sweet flesh and are used in various culinary applications.
 The pads (nopales) can also be eaten when young and tender, typically cooked as a vegetable.

-Ornamental: Due to its striking appearance and flowers, it is often used in xeriscaping and desert landscaping.
+Ornamental: It is often used in xeriscaping and desert landscaping.

 SKU: Default 1314